magosil86/bumblebee/vignettes/bumblebee-estimate-transmission-flows-and-ci-tutotial.md

 ```

 We shall use the data of HIV transmissions within and between intervention and control
 communities in the BCPP/Ya Tsie HIV prevention trial.

+The BCPP / Ya Tsie study was a pair-matched community-randomized trial involving
+30 communities in Botswana to test the effect of a universal HIV test-and-treat
+intervention in efficiently reducing the occurrence of new HIV infections at the
+population level.

 To learn more about the data:

+# Counts of directed HIV transmission pairs identified between samples from
+# intervention and control communities.
 ?counts_hiv_transmission_pairs,

+# Estimated number of individuals with HIV in intervention and control
+# communities and the number of individuals sampled from each.
 ?sampling_frequency

+# Estimated transmission flows or relative probability of transmission
+# within and between population groups adjusted for variable sampling
+# among the population groups.
+# Note: The `theta_hat` variable denotes estimated transmission flows.
 ?estimated_hiv_transmission_flows

-The input data comprises counts of observed directed HIV transmission pairs between
-individuals sampled from intervention and control communities (i.e. num_linked_pairs_observed);
-sampling information; and the estimated HIV transmissions within and between intervention
-and control communities in the BCPP/Ya Tsie trial population adjusted for sampling
-heterogeneity (i.e. est_linkedpairs_in_population).

 ```

 #### The data was sourced from:

-Magosi LE, Yinfeng Z, Golubchick T, De Gruttola V, ..., Lockman S, Essex M, Lipsitch M, on behalf of the Botswana Combination Prevention Project and the PANGEA consortium (2021) Deep-sequence phylogenetics to quantify patterns of HIV transmission in the context of a universal testing and treatment trial – BCPP/ Ya Tsie trial.
-To submit for publication.
+Magosi LE, et al., Deep-sequence phylogenetics to quantify patterns of HIV transmission in the context of a universal testing and treatment trial – BCPP/ Ya Tsie trial.
+To submit for publication, 2021.

 ## A basic analysis: Estimating transmission flows within and between population groups

 We shall use the `estimate_transmission_flows_and_ci()` function to estimate transmission flows and corresponding confidence intervals within and between intervention and control communities of the BCPP / Ya Tsie trial.
+See `?estimate_transmission_flows_and_ci()` to learn more about the function.

 The `estimate_transmission_flows_and_ci()` function
 requires the following inputs for analysis:

-* A character vector of population groups/strata (e.g. communities, age-groups, genders or trial arms) between which to estimate transmission flows
+* A character vector of population groups/strata (e.g. communities, age-groups, genders or trial arms) between which to estimate transmission flows.

 * A numeric vector indicating the number of individuals sampled per population group

 * A numeric vector of the estimated number of individuals per population group

-* A data.frame of counts of observed directed transmission pairs per population group pairing
+* A data.frame of counts of directed transmission pairs identified between samples from population groups of interest.

 ```